 - First offense: license suspension between seven months and one year; $300 to $500 fine and annual surcharges

 - Second offense: license suspension of two years; $500 to $1,000 fine and annual surcharges

 - Third offense: possible license suspension of 10 years; $1,000 fine and annual surcharges

 As you can see, refusal can carry serious punishments.
-The punishments listed above are enhanced when the refusal takes place after you are suspected of a DWI in a school zone.
 Under New Jersey law, even if you are not found guilty of the DWI charge against you, you will still face penalties for your failure to submit to a breath test if the state proves the necessary elements.
 There are many viable defenses to both charges in these cases; do not simply accept the charges against you.
 Was the standard statement form properly read to you?
 Was there any communication barrier between you and the officer?
 Were you confused?
 Have you had your hearing tested?
 Did you agree to consent to breath testing and then give “short samples”?
 Cases when an Alcotest has been refused can be complicated because of the dual nature of the legal issues you are facing.
 Working with an experienced New Jersey DWI/DUI attorney can help you handle both cases.